Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 Curves, bowls, and controlled push cuts

-Use the extra mass and flute depth where the tool needs to stay calm while the rim and wall change direction.
+The extra mass and flute depth help the tool stay steadier while the rim and wall change direction.

 Watch for